 Then shade the shadows with light pressure and very sharp pencils.
 It’s better to draw value layer by layer than to use heavier pressure, especially with a smooth paper like Bristol.

 Glaze Sand over the grass.
-Use light pressure and a sharp pencil to apply vertical strokes; longest strokes in the foreground and getting shorter as you work into the middle distance.
+Use light pressure and a sharp pencil to apply vertical strokes.
+Make the longest strokes in the foreground and shorten them as you work into the middle distance.
 Overlap strokes to avoid creating unwanted edges because once they appear, they’re difficult to conceal.

 Next glaze Chartreuse over the same areas, using the same strokes and light pressure with a very sharp pencil.